-First-level hospitals in LMICs offer few continuing education programs in surgical care.
+There are almost no continuing education programs in surgical care at the district hospital-level in LMICs.
 This would be an ideal level at which to intervene with an inguinal hernia educational program targeted to nonsurgeons providing surgical care.
-Tension-free mesh repair techniques with mosquito net could be taught through short courses at first-level hospitals.
-The introduction of these educational programs and tension-free techniques should improve outcomes.
+Tension-free mesh repair techniques with mosquito net could be taught through short courses at district hospitals.
+Hopefully, the introduction of these educational programs and tension-free techniques would improve outcomes.